Yoast/wordpress-seo/readme.txt

 #### Bugfixes

 * Adds a hook to adapt the meta query used to filter the post overview based on the focus keyphrase.
-* Fixes a bug where a fatal error related to HelpScout would be thrown when using a more-than-2-year-old Yoast addon.
+* Fixes a bug where a fatal error related to HelpScout would be thrown when using a version of a Yoast add-on older than 2 years.
 * Fixes a bug where a PHP warning would be thrown when exporting Yoast settings.
 * Fixes a bug where the Google preview in the Block editor would show the post ID in the breadcrumbs when creating a new post, or it would show the slug twice or show `auto-draft` when creating a new page or custom post.
 This would only happen before (auto-)saving the post.
 * Fixes a bug where the _previously used keyword_ assessment would potentially link to an empty page of results when the focus keyphrase had been used across different post types.